pradhanshrijal/pradhanshrijal.github.io/_posts/2024-02-15-a-chaotic-guide-to-using-docker-for-robotics-research-part-i.md

 Users are encouraged to make any installations via a script so that they can be easily repeatable.

+## Docker after running

+With this method we are running docker in the background, now we will look at some additional functions:

+#### Entering Docker

+`docker exec -it pha-22-mini /bin/bash`

+#### Stopping Docker

+Don't forget to exit the container if you are inside of it.

+`docker stop pha-22-mini`

+#### Start Docker

+Once you have initialized the container with `docker run` you don't have to run the command over and over again, We are storing it for future use:

+`docker start pha-22-mini`

 ## Conclusion

 This article explains containerizing docker with a Single Source of Information (SSI) which serves as a base to fine tune the parameters for a robotics project.
 An extensive example of SSI will be introduced on a later article.
 This article is part of the [PHA Project] where different modules of the automated driving stack could be build upon.
 The next article set's up a docker image for a robotics project [[Chaotic Docker - Part II]].